Resources Produced by the Family Violence Council

 At the July 17, 2008 meeting of the Family Violence Council, members used the Death Review Team Summary (Word) to clarify the discussion about the 3 San Francisco death review teams.
 For more information about San Francisco death reviews, view the minutes from this meeting.

-Family Violence Resources in San Francisco, Spring 2008 version (pdf): This document, updated twice yearly, provides valuable resources for providers looking for appropriate referrals for child, adult, and elder survivors of abuse.
+Click here for Family Violence Resources in San Francisco - Updated twice yearly by LEAP (Look to End Abuse Permanently) San Francisco, it provides valuable resources for providers looking for appropriate referrals for child, adult, and elder survivors of abuse.
 Resources include crisis intervention, shelter, counseling, and more.

 Mandated Reporting of Family Violence in San Francisco (pdf): This document can help service providers and law enforcement personnel understand who must report child abuse, domestic violence, and elder abuse, and how that reporting is done in San Francisco.